friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/camera/cameraBackAndForth.md

     <blockquote class="author">by Frieda Hentschel</blockquote>
 </div>

 This function imitates a camera translation by changing the ray origin and the camera matrix.
-The translation occurs along the z-axis going from 0 to 1 using a sinus function.
+The translation occurs along the z-axis and cycles between 0 to 1 using a sinus function.

 ---